 You can also choose a smaller breed if you don't have as much space or an area for an outdoor hutch.
 If you want a rabbit breed that enjoys human interaction a lot, look at the Lionhead, Rex, Netherland Dwarf, Himalayan, and English Lop.

 Guinea Pigs Enjoy Being Held

-Guinea pigs are very similar as far as pet care to rabbits and they thrive on affection.
-In fact a Guinea pig won't be happy if he or she doesn't get daily cuddling from you, or another Guinea pig or rabbit.
 Guinea pigs are known for rarely nipping or biting and for having gentle dispositions.
-Not only will they enjoy sitting on your lap and spending time with you but they make an adorable trilling, whistling noise when happy that will melt your heart.
+Not only will they enjoy sitting on your lap and spending time with you, but they make an adorable trilling, whistling noise when happy that will melt your heart.

 Lizards That Enjoy Handling

 Some potential pet owners might be horrified at the idea of snuggling with a lizard, but surprisingly, there are several species of reptiles that actually enjoy handling.
 Their owners might even describe these scaly best friends as cuddly!
 While some species prefer their alone time, others can be quite social.

 With all these species, if you start early and work on taming them, they can become very amenable companions.
 Bearded dragons, for example, are very docile, and owners enjoy placing them on their shoulders to hang out or even cuddling on their lap on the couch.
 If you're considering a reptile, keep in mind that they need special housing and veterinary care, so do some research to be sure you're the perfect match.

 Rats Can Be Cuddlers